Rxliang/Twin-S/README.md

 ## Methodology

-We present a digital twin framework for skull base surgery named Twin-S. It models and tracks the critical components of skull-base surgery, including the surgical tool, patient anatomy, and surgical camera.
+We present a digital twin paradigm for skull base surgery named Twin-S. It models and tracks the critical components of skull-base surgery, including the surgical tool, patient anatomy, and surgical camera.
 Significantly, Twin-S updates patient anatomy to account for the real-world tool to tissue interactions in real-time.